 The local education agency must attach a warning label adjacent to any friable or nonfriable ACM or suspected ACM assumed to be ACM located in routine maintenance areas (such as boiler and mechanical rooms) and storage areas at each school building.
 These labels must be placed adjacent to the following locations:

-Friable ACM for which the response was any action other than removal, and
+Friable ACM for which the response was any action other than removal; and

 ACM for which no response action was carried out.